onit-labs/onit-contracts/README.md

 # Onit Contracts

-Onit accounts are [ERC4337](https://eips.ethereum.org/EIPS/eip-4337) accounts built on top of [Safe](https://safe.global/wallet) contracts.
+Onit accounts are a fork of the [Base Smart Wallet](https://github.com/coinbase/smart-wallet).
+They are deigned to easily onboard new users with passkeys, and have been modified to allow the account to easily work as an owner on a Safe.

 ## Highlights